PierreOrhan/PierreOrhan.github.io/about.markdown

 permalink: /about/
 ---

-This website presents {{ my research | capitalize}}, blog posts and links to my code.
+This website presents {{ "my research" | capitalize}}, blog posts and links to my code.

 I am using the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)